bingomanatee/mirror/README_FROM_LOOKING_GLASS_ENGINE.md

 ## One Map, One Way

-There is only one class for "dictionary" type streams; where LGE had ValueMapStream and ValueObjectStream, there is only MirrorCollection; you can seed it with an object OR a Map and it will produce the same sort of value.
+There is only one class for "dictionary" type streams; where LGE had ValueMapStream and ValueObjectStream, isThere is only MirrorCollection; you can seed it with an object OR a Map and it will produce the same sort of value.
 Note, internally, it uses a map as a store for efficiency but it reflects same form of data yuo pass in to its constructor.